-That’s not to say that Jon M Chu’s adaptation of the play that launched Lin Manuel Miranda is bad, it’s not.
+That’s not to say that Jon M Chu’s adaptation of the play that launched Lin Manuel Miranda into stardom is bad, it’s not.
 In the Heights is good, but it had an opportunity to be great movie-musical if it had just nailed the movie part.

 Usnavi (Anthony Ramos) runs a corner bodega in Washington Heights left to him by his parents.
-Life is a grind, but the whole block is in it together as the city faces a heat wave.
+Life is a grind, but the whole block is in it together as the city faces a punishing heat wave.
 Usnavi’s place serves as a sort of meeting ground for the community to share their stories and big plans as they wait on the results of a lottery that could change everything.

 In the Heights has a lot going for it.
 The set design is fantastic and the musical numbers are exceptionally well choreographed.
 Anthony Ramos is a bona-fide star in the lead role and even shines through a stellar supporting cast.
 Most of all though, In the Heights cares deeply about every fictional person it presents.
 Every character is given a meaningful arc, a discernible personality and genuine compassion for their personal journey.
 That sort of depth does so much to make the quiet moments of the film work.
-Even so, its the big moments that kick In the Heights up a gear.
+Even so, its the big moments that kick the film up a gear.

 At it’s very best this is a movie that has dozens of dancers performing synchronized aquatics in a public pool and characters literally dancing up the side of a building.
 In those sequences In the Heights is transportive.
 The film’s biggest and brightest moments capture both what is magical about the broadway show and Hollywood blockbusters.
 Unfortunately those transcendent moments are buried in two and a half hours of other numbers that don’t come close.